-The Institute of Conservation and Restoration (IBR) is responsible for the valuable and unique collections of the Bayerische Staatsbibliothek and other Bavarian libraries.
+The Institute of Conservation (IBR) is responsible for the valuable and unique collections of the Bayerische Staatsbibliothek and other Bavarian libraries.
 Thus, the conservation projects mainly involve medieval manuscripts, incunabula, rare books, music manuscripts and historical sheet music, atlases and maps, as well as the personal documents of famous individuals.
 However, various objects from other cultures, e.g., palm leaf manuscripts, are treated as well.
 Professional conservation of these unique objects requires excellent skills and comprehensive knowledge of suitable methods of conservation and the ethics of conservation.

 In contrast to museum objects presented in showcases, books are always subjected to a high degree of mechanical stress: A book is not only viewed from the outside, but its content, including the text and artistic design, are at the center of interest.
 As a result, book conservation requires us to combine conservation with usability of the book.
 Moreover, different objects have been impacted by different types of damage, meaning that suitable conservation procedures need to be decided upon on a case-by-case basis.